CRFCSDAU/EH6126_data_analysis_tutorials/Unit_3_Crossover_Trials/Crossover_trials.md

     keep_md: true
 ---

-# Crossover trials
+# Introduction

-For this tutorial we will be working with a dataset from a standard 2 period, 2 intervention AB:BA crossover trial of a treatment aimed at lowering blood pressure in people who usually have mildly-evaluated values.
-In other words, each person in the trial gets exposured to each intervention (active vs placebo), but in one of two possible sequences (active first vs placebo first).
+For this tutorial we will be working with a dataset from a standard 2-period, 2-treatment AB:BA crossover trial of a treatment aimed at lowering blood pressure in people who usually have mildly-evaluated values.
+In other words, each person in the trial gets exposed to each intervention (active vs placebo), but in one of two possible sequences (active first vs placebo first).

+# Getting the data ready

-As usual, we will first load the neccessary packages and bring in the dataset.
+As usual, we will first load the necessary packages and bring in the dataset.